reflectoring/reflectoring.github.io/_posts/2022-01-03-logical-ops-on-java-collections.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/core-java/collectionops" %}

 ## Java Collections Framework
-A Collections Framework is a unified architecture for representing and manipulating collections.
-The Java Collections Framework is one of the core parts of the Java programming language.
+A Collections Framework is a unified architecture for representing and manipulating collections and is one of the core parts of the Java programming language.
 It provides a set of interfaces and classes to implement various data structures and algorithms along with several methods to perform various operations on collections.

 The `Collection` interface is the root interface of the Collections framework hierarchy.

 Java does not provide direct implementations of the `Collection` interface but provides implementations of its subinterfaces like `List`, `Set`, and `Queue`.

 The official documentation of the [Java Collection Interface](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html) is the go-to guide for everything related to collections.
-Here, we will cover the methods to perform common operations between one or more collections.
+Here, we will cover only the methods to perform common operations between one or more collections.

 We have divided the common operations on collections which  we will look at here, into two groups:
 * Logical Operations: AND, OR, NOT, and XOR between two collections
 * Other Operations on Collections based on class methods of the `Collection` and `Stream` classes.

 ## Logical Operations on Collections
-We will cover the following logical Operations between two collections :
+We will look at the following logical Operations between two collections :

 * **OR**: for getting a union of elements in two collections
 * **AND**: for getting an intersection of elements in two collections
 * **XOR**: exclusive OR for finding mismatched elements from two collections